Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Discussion

-Regarding the adversarial malware generation without surrogates, results showed that stand-alone and AV models generated more evasive malware than the surrogates.
-However, the attack on the AVs was very slow and was easily detected by most AVs in the later online setting.
-These are good reasons for using model stealing attacks as a first step instead of directly attacking the targets.
-Future work on adversarial attacks should consider time constraints and stealthiness, as well as adversarial malware generation that can be used in combination with model stealing attacks.
+Regarding the adversarial malware generation without surrogates, results showed that stand-alone and AV models generated more evasive malware than their surrogates.
+However, the creation of adversarial malware using the AVs directly was very slow, and most AVs quickly detected the adversarial malware in the online setting.
+There are good reasons for using surrogates as a first step instead of directly attacking the targets: a) most modern AVs use cloud-based detection as witnessed in Section~\ref{sec:online_vs_offline} and creating surrogates may provide a better estimation of detection ability while being stealthy; b) a surrogate can test thousands of files very fast, which is desirable to many "Malware as a service" providers that already exist~\cite{cybercrime2021sembera}, and c) the surrogate approach allows the attackers to test multiple AVs, which is also a possible use case for automating malware checks by service providers.
+Future work on adversarial attacks should consider time constraints and stealthiness.

+Finally, both of the adversarial malware generation methods we tested use models as a black or gray box and they don't take advantage of the surrogates as white-box models.
+In addition, the currently known white-box attacks are primarily applicable to attacks against the MalConv architecture or similar neural network that take byte-embeddings as input features~\cite{demetrio2020adversarial}.
+Creating attacks that can use white-box models and manage to map feature-based malware modifications to the problem space has focused mainly on Android malware~\cite{intriguing2020}.
+We believe that being able to use the surrogates as white-box models for creating adversarial Windows malware would be an interesting future research direction.